Benyamin-creator/D-FB1/README.md

 # First, create your dictionary with
 any of the following options:

+#
+python WORDLISTER.py

-# python WORDLISTER.py o python Dragon.py
+python Dragon.py